williambedard/SE-ASSISTANT_CONTEXT-HUB/workflows/reference/context-priorities-guide.md

 ## Priority Framework

-This framework helps SE-Assistant determine which context to load based on the question type and available token budget.
+This framework helps SE-ASSISTANT_CONTEXT-HUB determine which context to load based on the question type and available token budget.

 ---